did-app/www/_articles/building-the-best-one-click-sign-in.md

   lastmod: 2020-05-18
 ---

 One click sign in allows users to authenticate in just one click.
-Delivering this sought after feature was a challenge but we are pleased with the results.
-This is our story of implementing one click sign in with DID.app.
+Delivering this was the reason DID.app was started.
+This is our story of implementing one click sign in.

 ## Why do we need one click sign in?